steppispo/steppispo/README.md

 - 🌱 I’m currently learning Python, Git.
 - 💞️ I’m looking to collaborate on.
 Well, let's see when I am a bit more useful in development.
 - 📫 How to reach me.
 Don't.
 Please.
-- ⚡ Fun fact: I am AuDHD.
-Some of my jokes land quite well.
-I like machines.
-They are quite dependable.

 <!---
 steppispo/steppispo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.